 As some of the largest immigrant communities in the United States, Vietnamese and Filipino immigration on the basis of family or fiance(e) visas is an extremely important focus of our practice.
 The desire to bring over family members such as parents, spouses, siblings, and fiance(s) remains an ever so important aspect of the Vietnamese and Filipinos in America.
 The immigration attorneys and staff at Enterline and Partners work closely with both the petitioners either in Vietnam, Philippines, the United States or elsewhere as well as the beneficiary or visa applicant.
 At Enterline and Partners, we take a family or fiance(e) visa case from the beginning which involves filing the petition with the United States Citizenship and Immigration Services (USCIS) through the interview at the U.S. Consulate or U.S. Embassy.

 The EB-3 immigrant visa allows for a foreign citizen to immigrate to the United States based on employment.
 EB-3 applicants follow a rigorous course which includes multiple U.S. government agencies before being interviewed at the U.S. Consulate or U.S. Embassy.
-Specifically Enterline and Partners advises clients who are interested in immigrating under the EB-3 visa through nursing and unskilled labor.
+Specifically Enterline and Partners advises clients who are interested in immigrating under the EB-3 visa.

 All U.S. non-immigrant visa applicants such as those applying for tourist/ visitor visas and F-1 student visas are required to demonstrate to the independent subjective discretion of the U.S. consular officer that they are qualified to receive a visitor visa.
 All non-immigrant visa applicants are considered to be intending to immigrate, or go to the U.S. to live permanently, and thus must prove that they have “non-immigrant intent”.
 Applicants who are unable to meet this burden are normally refused a visa under Section 214(b) of the U.S. Immigration and Nationality Act.
 Obviously your “intent” is subjective and can only be demonstrated by showing other objective factors such as the purpose of the visit and that the applicant will return home when the purpose of the visit is completed.